Transitions

 Ren'Py can automatically show a transition after a series of scene, show, and hide statements.
 This transition can be enabled by setting the _scene_show_hide_transition variable to the transition to be used.

-The transition will occur after one or more scene, show, or hide statements, provided the statement are not followed by a with statement, or a transition caused by dialogue window management, like the various window statements.
+The transition will occur after one or more scene, show, and hide statements, provided the statement are not followed by a with statement, or a transition caused by Dialogue Window Management, like the various window statements.
 It's also disabled when in a menu context.

 For example: